Rethinking Global Context in Crowd Counting: Experiments

-Following previous works~\cite{li2018csrnet,liu2019context,jiang2020attention,liu2020weighing}, we conduct ablation studies on ShanghaiTech A~\cite{zhang2016single}, to show contributions of key components of our method as well as the effect of hyper-parameter.
+Following previous works~\cite{li2018csrnet,liu2019context,jiang2020attention,liu2020weighing}, we conduct ablation experiments on ShanghaiTech~A~\cite{zhang2016single}, to show the contributions of the key components of our method.

-\textbf{TAM and RTM.} Table~\ref{results:comp} shows that the proposed token-attention module (TAM) and regression-token module (RTM) provide progressive improvements over baseline.
-Specifically, by adding TAM over baseline, we observe improvement of 2.2 and 2.8 on MAE and MSE, respectively.
-We also compare the proposed TAM block with SE block~\cite{hu2018squeeze} and CBAM block~\cite{woo2018cbam}.
+\myPara{TAM and RTM.} Table~\ref{results:comp} shows that the token-attention module and regression-token module provide complementary improvements over baseline.
+Specifically, by adding TAM to the baseline, we observe an improvement of 2.2 in MAE and of 2.8 in MSE.
+The best results are achieved by combining TAM with RTM, resulting in an improvement of 4.2 MAE and 6.8 in MSE over the baseline.

+\myPara{TAM vs. SE/CBAM.} We also compare the proposed TAM block with a SE block~\cite{hu2018squeeze} and a CBAM block~\cite{woo2018cbam}.
 The main difference between TAM and SE/CBAM is that the attention weight for TAM is obtained from context token, while SE/CBAM use feature itself to generate attention weight.
 As shown in Table~\ref{results:comp}, TAM outperforms SE/CBAM, demonstrating that context token contains better information to recalibrate features along channels.
-The result for CBAM which uses both channel attention and spatial attention shows that additionally adding spatial attention does not help feature learning, since transformers naturally uses spatial attention through multi-head self-attention.
-By further adding RTM, we obtain the state-of-the-art performance.
+The result for CBAM which uses both channel and spatial attention shows that additionally adding spatial attention does not help feature learning, since transformers are naturally equipped with spatial attention, as hypothesized in \Sa{}\ref{subsec:method_tam}.

-\textbf{Effect of $\lambda$.} Table~\ref{results:lambda} shows the results when varying $\lambda$, which is the weight to control the contribution of $\mathcal{L}_{r}$ in Eq.~\ref{Eq:final_loss}.
-It shows that when increasing $\lambda$ from a small value, the performance improves, because $\mathcal{L}_{r}$ gradually takes effect and better features are learned.
-However, when further increasing $\lambda$, the performance drops.
-This is because when $\lambda$ is a big value, the network focuses less on density map, which leads to reduced performance.
-For other weight parameters ($\lambda_1$ and $\lambda_2$), we use the default values as \cite{wang2020DMCount} and do not tune them.
+\myPara{Sensitivity Analysis.} Table~\ref{results:lambda} shows the results when varying $\lambda_r$ controlling the contribution of $\mathcal{L}_{r}$ in Equation~\eqref{Eq:final_loss}.
+We observe that our network is very robust to the choice of the $\lambda_r$ parameter.